act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

 ## Background

 This rule is designed specifically for [2.2.1 Timing Adjustable][sc221], which can be satisfied if the time limit is over 20 hours long.
 All pages that fail this because of a "refresh" `meta` element also do not satisfy [3.2.5 Change on Request][sc325].
 In order to adequately test the [expectation](#expectation), some of the passed examples do not satisfy [3.2.5 Change on Request][sc325].
 Note: Because a refresh with a timing of 0 is a redirect, it is not party to this rule.
-However, it is stil ladvised that you not do this.
+However, it is still advised that you not do this.

 ### Bibliography